SafeExamBrowser/seb-server/docs/client_config.rst

 **Create Client Configuration**

-As an Institutional Administrator one should create a new secure client configuration for the upcoming semester.
+As an Institutional Administrator you should create a new secure client configuration for the upcoming semester.
 The setup shall operate with secure configurations because the configuration file may be exposed to the public Internet.
 And the setup shall also have a proper fallback strategy where SEB clients uses the a given start URL in fallback case.